Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions

-A control system is safe if it remains within a predetermined safe region for all time.
+A control system is safe if it remains within a predetermined safe region for all time \cite{ames2019control}.
 In applications including medicine, transportation and energy, safety violations can cause catastrophic economic damage and loss of human life \cite{dhscps}.

-Approaches to designing and verifying safe control systems include Hamilton–Jacobi–Isaacs (HJI) equation~\cite{tomlin1998conflict}, barrier certificates~\cite{prajna2007framework}, and Control Barrier Functions (CBFs)~\cite{ames2014control}.
+Approaches verifiable safe control systems include Hamilton–Jacobi–Isaacs (HJI) equation~\cite{tomlin1998conflict}, barrier certificates~\cite{prajna2007framework}, and Control Barrier Functions (CBFs)~\cite{ames2014control}.
 Among those methods, CBFs have the advantage that they can be readily integrated into existing control policies by adding linear constraints on the control input.
-A CBF is a function of the system state that goes to zero as the system approaches the unsafe region, so that ensuring safety is equivalent to ensuring that the CBF stays non-negative.
-CBF-based approaches show great promise in safety critical systems, however, they rely on sensor measurements and system dynamics, which may be compromised by sensor faults and attacks and actuator failures.
+A CBF is a function of the system state that goes to zero as the system approaches the unsafe region.
+Thus, ensuring safety is equivalent to ensuring that the CBF stays non-negative.
+CBF-based approaches show great promise in safety-critical systems.
+However, they rely on sensor measurements, which sensor faults, attacks, and actuator failures may compromise.

-Sensor faults and attacks provide inaccurate, arbitrary readings when they occur.
+Sensor faults and malicious attacks provide inaccurate, arbitrary readings.
 These inaccurate measurements bias estimates of the system state, leading to erroneous control signals that drive the true system state to an unsafe operating point.
-When actuator failures occur, actuators lose effectiveness and hence render the control system unable to ensure safety or stability.
-Sensor faults and attacks and actuator failures can cause arbitrary errors in the sensor measurements and system dynamics, which is challenging for existing CBF-based approaches such as \cite{clark2021control} that assumes that noises and disturbances are either bounded or come from a known probability distribution.
+When actuator failures occur, actuators lose effectiveness and hence render the control system unable to ensure safety or stability \cite{tao2002adaptive}.
+Sensor faults, attacks and actuator failures can cause arbitrary errors in the sensor measurements and system dynamics, which is challenging for existing CBF-based approaches such as \cite{clark2021control} that assume that noises and disturbances are either bounded or come from a known probability distribution.